ajLapid718/Intro-To-Vue-JS/README.md

   - You can use it to perform and chain operations to your value.

 - Anywhere that relies on our instance's data will update accordingly, which demonstrates Vue's nature of reactivity and the reactivity system.

+## Attribute Binding

+- Data can be bound to HTML attributes.

+- Syntax is v-bind: or : for short.

+- The attribute name that comes after the : specifies the attribute we’re binding data to.

+- Inside the attribute’s quotes, we reference the data we’re binding to.